Last updated on May 17, 2023

 An overactive thyroid, stress, anxiety and malnutrition can contribute to hair loss.

-Hyperthyroidism (thyroid disease caused by an over active thyroid gland) can cause weight loss and hair loss simultaneously.
+Hyperthyroidism (thyroid disease caused by an overactive thyroid gland) can cause weight loss and hair loss simultaneously.

-Other autoimmune disease like lupus can also lead to hair loss in the form of alopecia areata; where hair is lost in distinct patches and does not follow the normal pattern of balding.
+Another autoimmune disease like lupus can also lead to hair loss in the form of alopecia areata; where hair is lost in distinct patches and does not follow the normal pattern of balding.

-Losing weight intentionally through an extremely low-calorie diet or a diet lacking in essential nutrients can contribute to a vitamin deficiency and to hair loss later.
+Losing weight intentionally through an extremely low-calorie diet or a diet lacking essential nutrients can contribute to a vitamin deficiency and to hair loss later.

 Hair Growth Supplements and Medication Sydney

+We understand that hair loss can be a difficult experience, but you don’t have to go through it alone.
+In fact, you and your partner can undergo treatment together!
 A healthy body produces healthy hair.
 Taking care of your body with daily efforts to better nourish yourself can encourage healthy hair growth.
 Crown Clinic have specialised treatments for hair growth that are customised to fit the individual needs of each patient and give back their ability to grow strong healthy hair.

 Contact the Crown Clinic today and get advice on your choice of homoeopathic supplements, medication and medicated hair products.